From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \textbf{Our Vision.} Our vision is to achieve high-quality FMware by effectively structuring knowledge and action spaces.
 This involves moving beyond vector databases to knowledge graphs that provide richer, structured information. \textit{Curriculum engineering} is key to ensuring agents develop compositional skills in a structured way.
 Through collaborative curriculum co-creation, with AI assistance for drafting and humans-in-the-loop as reviewers, we enhance modularity, built-in quality, and skill generalization, enabling agents to build on prior knowledge rather than starting from scratch.
+Concretely, prompt and plan quality can be strengthened through the following contract and guardrail mechanisms:

+\emph{Action-space contracts.} A practical direction is to specify tool contracts using familiar interface artefacts, such as schemas and pre/post-conditions, including side-effect summaries, allowable ranges, and failure modes.
+These contracts can be enforced via static checkers and runtime validators, so agent plans are validated against the action space before execution.
+In this framing, the contribution is not inventing contracts, but treating contracts as first-class QA assets for agents, which improves auditability and enables partial verification for structured inputs and outputs.

+\emph{Prompt and plan contracts with guardrails.} Similarly, prompts can be treated as parameterized templates with explicit constraints, building on widely used templating and constrained-generation approaches (e.g., typed slots, allowed values, forbidden patterns)~\cite{jinja_templates,beurerkellner2022lmql}.
+Complementary guardrail frameworks and policy checks can then enforce safety and compliance requirements at the boundaries~\cite{rebedea2023nemo, dong2024building}.
+In addition, systems can emit \emph{decision-level traces} that bind outputs to prompt spans, retrieved evidence, and invoked tools, so failures can be attributed to concrete inputs rather than inferred post hoc.
+The goal is not to guarantee correctness, but to fail fast on contract violations and reduce downstream stochastic regressions.
+These artefacts can also integrate with controlled execution to support snapshot-based replay of the decision context.

 Developing curriculum co-creation and versioning technologies is crucial for managing the knowledge lifecycle in FMware.
-These tools ensure continuous evolution of knowledge bases, pruning outdated data and integrating critical updates to keep FMware systems agile and up-to-date without risking performance degradation.
+These tools ensure the continuous evolution of knowledge bases, pruning outdated data and integrating critical updates to keep FMware systems agile and up-to-date without risking performance degradation.
+In the same way that code diffs drive targeted CI, curriculum diffs, evidence-pack diffs, and contract diffs can be treated as first-class artefacts that trigger focused re-tests, rather than forcing suite-wide reruns for every change.